erkanuciDeveloper/PropertyMaintenanceExtract/README.md

-# Property PropertyMaintenanceExtract Pipeline

-# Property Maintenance ETL
+# Property Maintenance Extract Pipeline

 ## Overview
 This project demonstrates an ETL (Extract, Transform, Load) process for property maintenance records using a star schema data model.
 The data is loaded into a MongoDB database hosted via Docker.